Ethanol is a European solution important to farmers and the rural economy

 Food & fuel

 Fuel ethanol production contributes to Europe’s food supply.
 Every tonne of grain used by the European ethanol industry produces as much high-protein animal feed as it does climate-friendly fuel.
-In 2021, ePURE members’ ethanol biorefineries produced 4.48 million tonnes of high-protein, high-quality animal feed – more feed than fuel.
+In 2022, ePURE members’ ethanol biorefineries produced 5.9 million tonnes of food and high-protein, high-quality animal feed – more food and feed than fuel.

 That means European ethanol is a home-grown solution.
 Ethanol production in Europe helps offset the heavy EU reliance on imported protein for animal feed use.